burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     ```
     Comment by B. Stroustrup *"In some cases, a smart compiler could guess, but in general, it's not possible"*.

-3. The `typename` keyword is required if the type name depends on the selected template parameter.
+3. The `typename` keyword is required if the type name depends on the selected template parameter of the function or class.
     ```cpp
     template <class T> T findMax(const std::vector<T>& vec) {